An intuitive construction of modular flow

 Given a Hamiltonian $H$, the density matrix

 is said to be thermal with respect to $H$ at inverse temperature $\beta$.
-Conversely, given an invertible density matrix $\rho,$ we can always construct a Hamiltonian with respect to which it is thermal, given by $K_{\rho}(\beta) = - \frac{1}{\beta} \log\rho.$ The operator
+Conversely, given an invertible density matrix $\rho,$ we can always construct a Hamiltonian with respect to which it is thermal, given by